-Center investigators enjoy access to core services, pilot funding, grant and publication assistance, and opportunities for training, mentoring, and collaboration.
+Center investigators enjoy access to core services, pilot funding opportunities, grant and publication assistance, and opportunities for training, mentoring, and collaboration.
 Over 27 former new/early stage investigators have reached independence with ORDRCC support.

 FOUR TYPES OF CENTER INVESTIGATORS